matlab-deep-learning/llms-with-matlab/doc/OpenAI.md

 - Set the `BaseURL` name-value argument to the base URL of the API.
 For example, for OpenAI, `BaseURL` is `"https://api.openai.com/v1"`.
 - Set the `ModelName` name-value argument to the name of the model you want to use.
 - Specify the OpenAI API key environment variable.
-If your API does not need an API key, set the environment variable `OPEN_AI_KEY` to `"EMPTY"`.
+If your API does not need an API key, set the environment variable `OPENAI_API_KEY` to `"EMPTY"`.
 Alternatively, you can set the `APIKey` name-value argument of the `openAIChat` function.

 <a id="manage-chat-history"></a>
 # Manage Chat History